-Ladies – There are lots of PJ sets with shorts and strap top but I think a full t-shirt is better.
+Ladies – There are lots of PJ sets with shorts and a strap top but I think a full t-shirt is better.
 It allows you to dispense with your bra overnight, this will help keep you fresh.
-It also means you don’t wake up accidentally exposing your bra or lack of to the rest of your cabin-mates.
+It also means you don’t wake up accidentally exposing your bra, or lack of, to the rest of your cabin-mates.

 Warm Weather Protection